pr4aveen/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent window size and location is retained.

 1. _{ more test cases …​ }_

-### Deleting a project

-1. Deleting a project while all projects are being shown

-   1. Prerequisites: List all projects using the `list` command.
-Multiple projects in the list.

-   1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
-      Expected: No project is deleted.
-Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.

-1. _{ more test cases …​ }_